RPM Importer swallows exception when one is raised during upload

 I do think this message is still overly vague and technical, and could be improved a lot.
 I think we could also pass the information about the cause of the failure from where it is first logged and include it in the later error message that you've pointed out in the description.

-#3 Updated by daviddavis over 3 years ago
+#3 Updated by daviddavis almost 4 years ago

 dalley that works.
 As long as the pulp-admin user sees a specific error messages besides "The importer yum_importer indicated a failed response..." without having to look in the log files.